AkhilVinayakp/RememberMe/README.md

 - select cards to find out hidden
 ![selection](./Assets/Preview2.png)

-- find out all mathing cards to wind.
+- find out all mathing cards to win.
 Reload to restart the game, previous data will be available.
 ![final](./Assets/Preview3.png)